Visit France

 Corniche Kennedy

-Along the sea from the beach of Catalans to the beaches of Prado.
-The Corniche Kennedy offers one of the most beautiful landscape on the Mediterranean.
+Stretching along the sea from Plage des Catalans to Plages du Prado, the Corniche Kennedy offers one of the most beautiful landscapes on the Mediterranean.

 L’Estaque